gpbl/react-day-picker/docs/Basic.md

 # Basic usage

 react-day-picker is designed to cover the most common needs for a date picker in web applications.

+The package includes:

+* the **DayPicker** component, to render the date picker (the "calendar")
+* the **DayPickerInput** component – to render an input field opening the DayPicker in an overlay.

-This guide illustrates the component's basic concepts by implementing a date picker to select, clear and disable days from the calendar.
+This guide illustrates the DayPicker basic concepts by implementing a date picker to select, clear and disable days from the calendar.

 ## Selecting a day